Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Parkes has 508 active public transport stops, serving a mix of train and bus services.
-These stops are covered by 40 different routes, offering a total of 613 weekly passenger trips.
-The average distance to the nearest stop for residents is 125 meters.
+Parkes has 508 active public transport stops, offering a mix of train and bus services.
+These are served by 40 individual routes that collectively provide 613 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 125 meters to the nearest stop.

 Frequently Asked Questions - Transport